Starscapelive/starscape-obs-manager-electron/README.md

 # Starscape OBS Manager Electron
+Starscape OBS Manager can easily manage all your OBS plugins in one place.
+Just one click to install/update all the essential plugins.
 ## Introduction

 This is the Electron side of Starscape OBS Manager, it provides base functions to manage obs plugins.
 For example, detect、install、update、uninstall a 3rd plugin.